Tolbat/JagdoomE/README.md

 PadTempBin1.py - provided by Tolbat

 ## Creating your Doom IWAD file
-Assuming you don't have the wad file for the game, but you DO have the original Jaguar Doom rom image (not provided!), copy the Jaguar Doom rom image into the C:\jaguar\GetMyWad directory, and make sure it's named "Doom.j64".
+Assuming you don't already have the wad file for the game, but you DO have the original Jaguar Doom rom image (not provided!), copy the Jaguar Doom rom image into the C:\jaguar\GetMyWad directory, and make sure it's named "Doom.j64".
-You can then create the wad file by running GetTheWad.py it will then be placed in C:\jaguar\src
+You can then create the wad file by running GetTheWad.py it will then be placed in C:\jaguar\src Now you have your wad file!

 ## Setting up the Enviroment:
 In this example we will use the root windows directory C:\